 Getting involved is a great way to meet people, explore your interests, take a break from academics, and have fun.

-Whether you're interested in food, politics, dance, business, gaming, or the environment, your Waterloo Undergraduate Student Association (WUSA) offers 250+ student clubs – the perfect way to meet others who share your interests.
+Whether you're interested in food, politics, dance, business, gaming, or the environment, your Waterloo Undergraduate Student Association (WUSA) offers more than 200 student clubs – the perfect way to meet others who share your interests.
 As well, there are nearly 30 athletic clubs, ranging from archery and dragon boat to Quidditch and Ultimate.

 And if there isn't a club that matches your interests, gather a group of friends and start your own club with the help of WUSA.

 Check out our student-created dance and music clubs video or learn about some of our other clubs.

 As a Waterloo student, you'll automatically be a member of the Waterloo Undergraduate Student Association.
 Run by students for students, WUSA allows you to influence the university experience for thousands by running for election to Students' Council, Board of Directors, WUSA president or vice-presidents, or even the University Senate.
 Whatever your preference, there are plenty of ways to get involved in your student government!

 - low-cost bus service to Toronto, Hamilton, and London

 - legal protection service